Energy-time uncertainty relation from entropy measures: Generalized energy-time uncertainty relation

 where $\alpha^0_\pm$ is a dimensionless parameter defined in the previous section.
 On the other hand, $m$ represents the energy at low scales, implying that $M_{Pl}\gg m$, and therefore $m/M_{Pl}\ll 1$.
 Notice that the conditions $m \ll M_{pl}$ have to be stronger than the condition $p \ll m$, i.e. $m/M_{Pl}\ll p/m$.
 This means that the mass of the particle has to be below the Planck scale, and therefore it can not be an excited state of string theory (for example).
 Considering this fact, we can write the effective energy \eqref{Eqq.Eff.Energy_reduc_4} in a familiar form

 The first term represents the rest energy of the particle, and the second one represents the effective Hamiltonian \eqref{eq:Eff_Hamiltonian}.
 With this, we demonstrate that \eqref{Eqq.Eff.Energy.S_{+-}} is the relativistic expression of \eqref{eq:Eff_Hamiltonian}.
 The same expression can be obtained from the effective momenta \eqref{Eqq.Eff.Moment.S_{+-}} when a relatively high energy is applied to a particle with relatively low rest mass, it can be approximated as $E\simeq p$ in high-energy physics.
+Let us comment here on the convergence of the series (\ref{Eint}), (\ref{Eqq.Eff.Energy_reduc_3}) and (\ref{Eqq.Eff.Energy_reduc_5}).
+They have the same convergence radius of $H_{\pm}$, with the addition of the non-relativistic condition $p^2\ll m^2$.

 So, from \eqref{Eqq.Eff.Energy.S_{+-}} we have